-Well, chronic diseases play an important role here and cause drastic health effects.
+Well, chronic diseases play an important role here and they can cause drastic health effects.
 The real problem, however, and a factor that should not be underestimated in order to develop such diseases at all, is very basic: a micronutrient deficiency.

 Why is nutrition so important for the immune system?